Holcombe Grammar School: Organisation

+As of the 2026 year, “Music Prefects” Have been introduced to the school.
+These prefects are chosen based on students that strive to learn an instrument, or achieve exceptionally high grades in classes.

 Houses

 There are currently six school houses, which are named after ships constructed at the historic Chatham Dockyard located nearby.

 The form ‘Phoenix’ was added for the 2025-2026 academic year.